panu-kangas/run_dashy_run/README.md

 It's an endless runner game, so the player's goal is to get as many points as they can by surviving in the ever moving environment.

 You get points for travelling, but also for defeating enemies!
-Defeat enemies by Dashing at them or using the Meteor attack from above.
+Defeat enemies by dashing at them or using the Meteor attack from above.
+You can also collect coins in the game, and then use this currency to buy new upgrades for Dashy!

-You lose if you touch enemies without dashing, for touching the nasty spike wall or falling off screen.... you'll soon see what I mean 😉
+You lose if you touch enemies without dashing, if you touch the nasty spike wall or if you fall off screen.... you'll soon see what I mean 😉

 ## About the process